-COMMON PLACES (1994 — 2000) Gelatin Silver prints of varying sizes.
-Edition of 5.
-"Common Places" is about how cultural identity is manifested in ordinary urban spaces.
-Selecting four typical contemporary European cities that range in size from small town to small city, Mikael Levin photographed the way traces of each city's distinctive history mix with the everyday, reflecting not only current cultural and economic cross-influences but also an ambiguity about the past and the future.
-The cities are: Katrineholm (Sweden), Thessaloniki (Greece), Erfurt (Germany), and Cambrai (France).
-Two bodies of work essentially play off each other.
-One set of photographs, presented as eight large-format prints from each city, looks at the commonalities between the four cities.
-The second body of work, presented in four albums of various dimensions, features photographs of one particular, distinctive aspect of each city.
-Extending the process whereby he examined how these places see and show themselves, Levin exhibited "Common Places" in the four concerned cities, each time soliciting response texts written from the perspective of that city.
-The presentation of "Common Places" in New York, accompanied by the publication of the response texts, marked the completion of the project. |
+COMMON PLACES (1994 — 2000) Common Places is about how cultural identity is manifested in ordinary urban spaces.
+Selecting four typical contemporary European cities that range in size from small town to small city, I photographed the way traces of each city 's distinctive history mix with the everyday, reflecting not only current cultural and economic cross-influences but also an ambiguity about the past and the future.
+The cities are: Katrineholm (Sweden), Cambrai (France), Erfurt (Germany), and Thessaloniki (Greece).
+Extending the process whereby I examined how these places see and show themselves, I exhibited this project in the four concerned cities, each time soliciting response texts written from the perspective of that city.
+The presentation of the work in New York, accompanied by the publication of the response texts, marked the completion of the project.
+A first newsprint catalog was available for the exhibition of Common Places in the four concerned cities.
+It included reproductions of the main body of 32 photographs and a text, The Untidy Intimacy of Places, by Christopher Phillips.
+Accompanying the exhibition of Common Places at the Storefront for Art and Architecture, a second newsprint publication presented response texts written from the perspective of each of the four cities:

 Jean-François Chevrier- Paris, Saturday, April 1... |